 Ball lightning is as mysterious as Big Foot and as controversial as UFO’s.
-No scientist has ever been able to conclusively prove its existence while at the same time no scientist has been able to prove it doesn’t exist either.
-All we have are a lot of sketches and eyewitness accounts which hold no weight in the scientific community.
+No scientist has ever been able to conclusively prove its existence while at the same time no scientist has been able to prove it doesn’t exist.
+All we have are sketches and eyewitness accounts which unfortunately hold no weight in the scientific community.

-However, until a scientific paper is written on the reproduction of ball lightning, which has been verified by other independent scientists, most will continue to hold a sort of agnostic opinion on the subject.
+Until a scientific paper is written on the reproduction of ball lightning, which has been verified by other independent scientists, most will continue to hold a sort of agnostic opinion on the subject.

 Other Lightning Myths

 - Can Lightning Be Used As a Source of Power?

 - Can Lightning Strike the Same Place Twice?

 - Do Car Tires Protect Me From Lightning?

 - Can Lightning Strike Me Inside My House?